Understanding vSphere Auto Deploy Stateless Caching and Stateful Installs (2032881)

 Applying the System Cache Configuration Host Profile from the vSphere Client or the vSphere Web Client

-You can create a host profile on a reference host and apply that host profile to additional hosts or to a vCenter Server folder or cluster.
-This workflow results:
+You can create a host profile on a reference host and apply that host profile to additional hosts or to a vCenter Server folder or cluster:

 - You provision a host with Auto Deploy and edit that host's System Image Cache Configuration host profile.